 Previously we already knew some indicators to know how a bicycle GPS helps us on our outings.
-Let’s now see a comparison of the GPS Trail 2 Bike and Cross to finish defining the technical details.
+Let’s now see a comparison of the GPS Trail 2 Plus and Cross Plus to finish defining the technical details.

-The big difference between the 2 GPS with the naked eye is the size of each device, Trail 2 Bike has a larger screen which allows you to view the routes with greater perspective, while Cross is a smaller and more manageable GPS that fits in any pocket. .
+The big difference between the 2 GPS with the naked eye is the size of each device, Trail 2 Plus has a larger screen which allows you to view the routes with greater perspective, while Cross Plus is a smaller and more manageable GPS that fits in any pocket. .

 Do you value the size of the screen more or the manageability of the device?